 Currently, there are 54 judges at the Court.
 The number of lady judges is comparatively low - at present there are only twelve - but it is steadily increasing.

 2) The Service Units

 Moreover, the Federal Administrative Court maintains an office consisting of administrative and clerical staff and an extensive library.
-Presently, there are six service units, each assisting two or three senates.
+Presently, there are five service units, each assisting two or three senates.
 Court clerks with a special educational background exercise those judicial functions which are not assigned exclusively to the judges themselves.
 Apart from that, each senate has a research assistant - mostly a professional judge of first instance - who does the legal research in extensive or complicated cases.